Mary Ann Vecchio: Kent State

 Vecchio, photographed by John Filo kneeling over the body of Jeffrey Miller.
 May 4, 1970.
 In a widely circulated version of the photo, the fencepost behind Vecchio has been airbrushed out.

-On May 4, 1970, Vecchio was at Kent State University in northern Ohio.
-On April 30, President Richard Nixon had announced a U.S. invasion of Cambodia and students were having an anti-war protest.
+On May 4, 1970, Vecchio was at Kent State University in Kent, Ohio.
+President Richard Nixon had announced a U.S. invasion of Cambodia on April 30 and students were having an anti-war protest.
 As she walked towards a field on campus where protesters were gathering, Vecchio struck up a conversation with a male student.
 The two watched as a student waving a black flag taunted a line of the Ohio Army National Guard, who seemed to fall back and then fired more than 60 shots at the students.

 Vecchio dropped to the ground during the firing.
 When she looked up, the student she had been talking to, Jeffrey Miller, lay beside her, shot through the mouth.
 She fell to her knees by his body, though nearby depicted students appeared too stunned or confused to react.
 Vecchio recalls crying, "Doesn't anyone see what just happened here?
 Why is no one helping him?"
 Three other students lay dead or dying nearby (William Schroeder died an hour later while undergoing surgery at Robinson Memorial Hospital).
 Vecchio remembers running from the scene until she saw National Guardsmen herding students onto a bus.
 Dazed and wanting to get away, she got on the bus, which drove two hours to Columbus, Ohio, where parents were waiting for their children who were attending Kent State.
 Vecchio, who had never heard of the city of Columbus before arriving, wandered the streets looking for food and shelter.